 Atlanta, GA 30303-1299

 The information provided here is for general purposes only.
-For specific requirements and procedures with respect to appeals, please refer to O.C.G.A. § 34-9-103 and Board Rule 103.
+For specific requirements and procedures, please refer to: (1) with respect to appeals to the Appellate Division, O.C.G.A. § 34-9-103 and Board Rule 103; and (2) with respect to appeals to the higher courts, O.C.G.A. § 34-9-105 and Board Rule 105.
 If you have any other questions concerning the Appellate Division or the appeals process, you may contact us at 404/656-9688.